-And while being in Norfolk is in itself a vacation for me, the boyfriend has decided to spoil me by also planning a mini Virginia road trip for us over the weekend!
-We did some wine tasting and then skipped on over to Washington, DC.
+And while being in Norfolk is in itself a vacation for me, the boyfriend decided to spoil me by also planning a mini Virginia road trip for us over the weekend!
+Our road trip started with some wine tasting in Northern Virginia and then skipped on over to Washington, DC.

 So today I wanted to share this road trip experience with you, in case you’re ever in the area looking to plan some local trips 🙂

 Disclosure: This post contains affiliate links.
 This means that if you purchase any of my recommended products at the bottom of the post, I will earn a small commission at no extra charge to you.
 Keep in mind though, that I only post affiliate links to products and services I personally love and use myself!
 Purchasing through my page ensures that I am able to keep writing useful content for all of you.